 How are members selected?

-We use four criteria to select Moot Court Honor Society members:
+We use three criteria to select Moot Court Honor Society members:

 Why should I consider membership in the Moot Court Honor Society?

 Moot Court Honor Society members develop practical legal writing and oral advocacy skills, which are essential to marketing your legal experience to prospective employers.
 Employers from private law firms, public interest firms, and government organizations and agencies seek candidates who have the practical experience that Moot Court affords.

 All new members of Moot Court will enhance their brief writing and oral advocacy skills through the “Appellate Advocacy-Moot Court” course taught by Alumni Jonathan Strongin and Cristin Connell.